TheOmer77/project-template/README.md

 # Project Template

-This is my personal full stack project template, consisting of:
+This is my personal project template, used for building full stack applications.

+## About this template

+### What's included

-- A frontend app, which uses React and is bundled by Vite.
+- `frontend`: A [React](https://react.dev) app, bundled by Vite.
-- A backend server, powered by Node.js and Hono.
+- `backend`: A backend server, powered by [Node.js](https://nodejs.org) and [Hono](https://hono.dev/).
-- A package for shared code between services, and a service that automatically rebuilds it on changes.
+- `@theomer77/some-package`: A package for shared code between services.
+- `package-builder`: A service responsible for automatically rebuilding shared packages on changes (in development only).
 - An NGINX reverse proxy.

-Other technologies used in the entire project include TypeScript for the frontend, backend and package, and Docker which runs all services. \
+All apps and packages are built using [TypeScript](https://www.typescriptlang.org/).
+This project uses [PNPM](https://pnpm.io/) as its package manager.

+### What's NOT included

+TODO

+### Docker

+This project uses Docker and Docker Compose to build and run all services.
+Additional services & environment variables can be added in `docker-compose.yml`.

+### Linting and Formatting

 This template also includes a Prettier `.prettierrc` and an ESLint `.eslintrc.json` for the entire project, as well as an `.eslintrc.json` specific to the frontend.
 Installing the relevant VSCode extensions is recommended.

-Additional services & environment variables can be added in `docker-compose.yml`.

 ## Local development